Baltic maritime trade (c. 1400–1800): Eastern Baltic

-At the beginning of the seventeenth century, Dutch trade dominated the eastern Baltic region with goods like spices and high-quality cloth.
+In the beginning of the seventeenth century, Dutch trade dominated the eastern Baltic region with goods like spices and high-quality cloth.
 This Dutch control, however, began to diminish in the later decades of this century.
 There are a few proposed explanations for this, one being that Baltic grain lost competitiveness in the western markets because Polish-Lithuanian farms declined in efficiency.
 Another explanation is the wars against the Cossacks and the Swedes that occurred in the 1640s-1660s.
 The English Navigation Acts also affected Dutch trade in the eastern Baltics.

 Sweden established new policies that significantly affected the eastern Baltic trading system.
 The Swedish Tar Company was created in 1648, which greatly undermined tar exports form Finland.
 This resulted in the illegal transportation of Finnish goods to Livonian ports, and Dutch traders that occupied southern Sweden transported timber from Norway to other ports around the Baltic.

 Russian trade

 The policies that Sweden established at this time also aimed to control Russian trade in the Baltic region.
 In an effort to remove the Dutch from the market, Sweden attempted to buy grain surpluses and entire stocks of leather from Russia.
-The treaty of Kardis was established in 1661 to provide free trade in Russia, but ended soon after in 1667.
+The Treaty of Cardis was established in 1661 to provide free trade in Russia, but ended soon after in 1667.
 The Dutch proved to be the only economically developed state that could successfully deal with the trading conditions of Russia.

-Great Nordic wars
+Great Northern War

-From 1700-1721, Poland-Lithuania, Russia, and Denmark-Norway fought against Sweden, dramatically shifting the Baltic trading system at this time.
+From 1700 to 1721, Poland–Lithuania, Russia, and Denmark–Norway fought against Sweden, dramatically shifting the Baltic trading system at this time.
 At the beginning of the war, Dutch trade through the Sound was far outweighed by Scandinavian shipping.
 In 1710, when hostility between Denmark and Sweden began, trade through the Sound became inactive.
-In 1721, Sweden’s Age of Greatness came to an end and trade was restored from the Baltic Sea through the Sound.
+In 1721, Sweden’s age of greatness came to an end and trade was restored from the Baltic Sea through the Sound.

 After the war ended, governmental interventionism became the forefront of all commercial policies in the powers of the Baltic.
 These protectionist measures were meant to decrease foreign influence on industries and trade within states.
 Some of examples of these policies are: